risksnap-icon

 • Ladder

-The ladder shows the impact at the various spot levels.
+The ladder shows the hedge amount at the various spot levels and illustrates how the hedging would affect option buyers vs sellers.

 • Traders that have purchased options